MicrosoftDocs/visualstudio-docs/docs/ide/tutorial-windows-forms-math-quiz-customize-ui.md

 ## Prerequisites

-This tutorial builds on previous tutorials, starting with [Create a project and add labels to your form](tutorial-windows-forms-math-quiz-create-project-add-labels.md).
+This tutorial builds on previous tutorials, starting with [Create a math quiz Windows Forms app in Visual Studio](tutorial-windows-forms-math-quiz-create-project-add-labels.md).
 If you haven't completed those tutorials, go through them first.

 ## Next steps

-Advance to the next article to learn how to customize your math quiz.
+Congratulations!
+You've finished this series of tutorials.
+You've completed these programming and design tasks in the Visual Studio IDE:

+- Created a Visual Studio project that uses Windows Forms
+- Added labels, a button, and NumericUpDown controls
+- Added a timer
+- Set up event handlers for your controls
+- Written C# or Visual Basic code to handle the events

+Continue learning with another tutorial series on how to build a matching game.
 > [!div class="nextstepaction"]
 > [Tutorial 3: Create a matching game](tutorial-3-create-a-matching-game.md)